 Responsive design, your website needs to work across a wide range of devices and by using a responsive design this will efficiently scale the design to fit that device.
 This is imperative for most fitness related websites, as many of your visitors will be using their smart device to book, pay or join your studio.

-Usability, clear and easy to use navigation is paramount for any web design.
+Usability, clear and easy-to-use navigation are paramount for any web design.
 Ensuring that your website is user-friendly, fast loading with clear presentation of information, easy to use functionality centered around the site visitor will create a positive experience.

 Search engine optimised, the fitness industry is a competitive market and making sure your website can be found for your key terms will be imperative to the profitability and success of your business.
 Your design agency of choice should work with you and research key terms you should consider targeting.
 They can look up what your competitors are targeting, how many people search for those terms and recommend other popular keywords.
 In addition, ensuring that key SEO barometers are utilised such as headings, titles, headers, content, link building (internally and externally), content to HTML ratio, image optimisation and file size, URL structure, server security etc.